10 Cheap Ways To Heat A Room

 Look for effective items that help create a more energy-efficient space on cooler days.
 For rooms with a radiator, it’s important to keep items off of it so it can heat at its best, and something as simple as installing a shelf above the radiator aids in keeping the heat where you can feel it for longer.

-I’ve also picked out a couple of blankets that stand out from just any old blanket, including an oversized pick that can also be used as a scarf, shawl, throw, or picnic blanket.
+I’ve also picked out a couple of blankets that stand out from just any old blanket, including an oversize pick that can also be used as a scarf, shawl, throw, or picnic blanket.
 A few simple tricks can add instant warmth to a room.
 You can create a clay pot heater by propping a terracotta pot upside down over tea light candles to heat up a room; on warmer days, you can repurpose the pot for a new plant.
-Or take a vintage approach by adding hot water to a highly rated silicone bottle (covered in the cutest knit sweater) and slipping it under your sheets to make your bed nice and toasty.
+Or take a vintage approach by adding hot water to a highly-rated silicone bottle (covered in the cutest knit sweater) and slipping it under your sheets to make your bed nice and toasty.

-Use one (or better yet) a few of these products simultaneously, and you’ll be warmed up in no time.
+Use one or (better yet) a few of these products simultaneously, and you’ll be warmed up in no time.
 This list features only affordable picks that will, in turn, help keep your heating bill lower, too.
 That's a win-win.